 Mayor Eric Hogue delivered his annual State of the City Address on Tuesday, March 25, during a special Chamber of Commerce luncheon held at the First Baptist Church Events Center.
 Before taking the stage, a video titled "The Wylie Difference" set the tone for his presentation.

 Transcript: PDF-The Wylie Difference

 Mayor Hogue began his speech by confirming that the state of Wylie is strong, followed by the question, “What is it about the nearly 36 square miles of our city limits that makes the Wylie Difference?”
 Avoiding detailed statistics, he mentioned the Wylie Independent School District, local businesses impacting Wylie and the world, the Smith Public Library, the recently opened Senior Recreation Center, Wylie Fire Rescue, and the Wylie Police Department.

 Mayor Hogue wrapped up the speech reflecting on his mother’s stroke last year and recent passing, “I never saw the Wylie difference more clearly.”
 He expressed how grateful he was for the outpouring of support from the citizens and local businesses in Wylie.
-Remembering how the owners and staff of Allen Funeral Home, The Wylie Flower Shop, Garnett Hill Rehabilitation, and many others, went above and beyond normal business practices, saying, “Who does that?...the people of Wylie!”
+Remembering how the owners and staff of Allen Funeral Home, The Wylie Flower Shop, Garnett Hill Rehabilitation, and many others went above and beyond normal business practices, he said, “Who does that?... the people of Wylie!”